How can sellers sell on Amazon in the USA? A short guide

 The perhaps most compelling argument for internationalization towards the West: The USA is the largest market economy in the world with a huge e-commerce sector.
 And Amazon currently holds about 50% of this e-commerce.
 This also hides a very large potential for German companies on Amazon USA: When sellers sell on Amazon.com, they have access to an Amazon marketplace that is twice as large as all other Amazon marketplaces combined.

 For Till Andernach, however, another component comes into play: the diversification of the risk profile.
 For sellers who generate their main revenue through Amazon, an account suspension or a drop in sales on the German marketplace is equivalent to a disaster.
-Many sellers therefore want to establish a second pillar.
+Many sellers therefore want to establish a second pillar for their business.

 And this can even be done without the need to explore new platforms.
 No Amazon seller has to familiarize themselves with other sales channels, such as eBay or retail.
 On the contrary: Amazon sellers can transfer what they already do well to Amazon USA.
 Sellers operate through a separate seller account, allowing them not only to prepare for revenue fluctuations on one of their marketplaces but also to better compensate for the suspension of a Seller Central access.
-Because account suspensions across seller accounts are hardly to be expected, even with linked accounts.
-No case is known to Till Andernach.
+Account suspensions across seller accounts are hardly to be expected, even with linked accounts.
+Till Andernach is not aware of any such cases.
 It should also be noted that the American seller account is similar to the European one in that it is a “Unified Account” that includes not only the USA but all of North America.

 Selling on Amazon in the USA: Hurdles and Effort